BrendelGroup/TRegGA/0Record-Example.md

 * The CULTIVAR argument must be in quotes (allowing spaces).
 * The CULTIVAR can be the cultivar VARNAME such as `KOTO OURA S 5`, or less confusingly, the cultivar UNIQUE_ID such as `IRIS 313-10712`.
 * The VARNAME and UNIQUE_ID to be parsed may be different from what you would find from literatures or online resources in terms of its format, such as `IRIS 313-10712` could be presented as `IRIS_313-10712`, `KOTO OURA S 5` could be presented as `KOTO-OURA-S-5`.
-* User is advised to check/convert to the acceptable cultivar name prior to running TRegGA by validating it against this table `reads/rice_line_metadata_20140521.tsv`, or against the [Rice SNP-Seek Database from IRRI] (http://oryzasnp.org/iric-portal/_variety.zul)
+* User is advised to check/convert to the acceptable cultivar name prior to running TRegGA by validating it against this table `reads/rice_line_metadata_20140521.tsv`, or against the [Rice SNP-Seek Database from IRRI](http://oryzasnp.org/iric-portal/_variety.zul)
-* The SYNONYM argument should be one word, with no space, hyphen or dot, such as KOTOOURAS5.
-Word with underscore is acceptable, such as KOTO_OURA_S_5.
+* The SYNONYM argument should be one word, with no space, hyphen or dot, such as `KOTOOURAS5`.
+Word with underscore is acceptable, such as `KOTO_OURA_S_5`.
 * The TARGET argument should uniquely identify the target specified by REFERENCE, FROM - TO range.
 * If you want to change the range later, then use a different label or remove the existing TARGET.* files in subdirectory targets.

 ### Example for TRegGA
 * Assembly of the SWEET13 locus using Zhengshan97 reads against the rice Japonica Nipponbare reference genome.
-* CULTIVAR: Zhengshan97, SYNONYM: ZHENGSHAN97.
+* CULTIVAR: `Zhengshan97`, SYNONYM: `ZHENGSHAN97`.
 * Target source: http://plants.ensembl.org/Oryza_sativa/Gene/Summary?g=OS12G0476200;r=12:17302127-17305326;t=OS12T0476200-01
 * SWEET13 (Xa25/xa25, Os12N3) gene ID in Oryza sativa Japonica: OS12G0476200, chromosome 12: 17,302,127-17,305,326 reverse strand.
 * SWEET13 description: Bidirectional sugar transporter.
 Coding exons: 6.
 Transcript length: 1,653bp.
 Protein residues: 296aa.